49 small business ideas for teen entrepreneurs

 Live streaming video games or other content on websites like Twitch can be a fun way to turn your hobbies into a business.
 Twitch requires streamers to be at least 13 years old.

-Greenlight can help you develop personal money management skills, whether your income is coming from an allowance or a small business.
-You can learn how to budget, set savings goals to raise startup costs, and use a debit card to pay for supplies and business expenses.
-Plus, you can further expand your business or reach long-term goals with investing.
-Try one month, on us!
+Starting and growing a successful business also requires smart money management skills.
+Greenlight can help you manage your money wisely, whether your income is from an allowance or a small business.
+Learn how to budget, set savings goals to raise startup costs, earn interest, and use a debit card safely to pay for supplies and business expenses.
+Sign up for Greenlight today!

 Hey, $mart parents 👋